 As well as scissors, I have a comb, some small claw clips* – or jaw clips, a hair bobble* and a hair dye brush.
 If I had a tail comb*, I would be using that instead of the dye brush, but I haven’t, and we’re in lockdown.
 So I’m doing the best I can with what I’ve got!

 But First… Colour

 Since noticing my first silver strands at the tender age of 26, I haven’t had natural hair.
 As you can probably tell in the picture above, my roots are about an inch long!
 So the first thing I’m going to do is dye it.
 I’m not going to give instructions on the hair dying process here because I’m guessing anyone reading this is mostly interested in how I’m going to cut it.
-Although I will write a separate post that explains how to dye your own hair at home and achieve a pro looking finish.

 Step by Step Guide to Cutting Your Own Hair in an Asymmetrical Bob